libsbmljs/libsbmljs.github.io/_posts/2014-01-03-getting-started.md

 Unlike most JavaScript libraries, libsbmljs is loaded asynchronously.
-This means that it cannot be used immediately after importing it because the browser may still be downloading and compiling the WebAssembly.
+This means that it cannot be used immediately after importing it because the browser may still be downloading and compiling it.
 The libsbmljs module can be called using a `then()` method similar to a Promise:
 ```javascript
 import libsbml from 'libsbml_stable'